 The City of Novi employs full-time staff in various capacities.
 The costs for these employees are budgeted within their respective departments.
-The FY 2022-23 Budget includes three additional full-time positions: a Code Compliance Officer, a Park Maintenance position, and a Light Equipment Operator.
+The FY 2022-23 Budget includes six additional full-time positions: a Code Compliance Officer, a Park Maintenance position, a Light Equipment Operator, two Commanders, and a Police Officer.
+(One of the two Assistant Chief of Police positions have been eliminated with a net overall position increase of five).